elastic/curator/docs/reference/faq_strange_chars.md

 ```

-…​reveals the index names as the first key in the resulting JSON.
+...reveals the index names as the first key in the resulting JSON.
 In this case, the names were very atypical:

 ```
 }\b?\u0011ebc-2015.04.08.02\u000Bsip-request{